 Christ certainly talks a lot about "the kingdom of God."
 The meaning of this phrase also requires a lengthy discussion (offered here), but we need not rehash the meaning of the phrase here.
 The question is whether there are other such "kingdoms."

-While Christ doesn't say that the enemy has a kingdom, he implies it in class="views-field-title">Mat 12:25, "And if a kingdom be divided against itself, that kingdom cannot stand."class="views-field-title"> Notice, however, that he goes on to use the terms "city" and "house" in this verse.
+While Christ doesn't say that the enemy has a kingdom, he implies it in class="views-field-title">Matthew 12:25, "And if a kingdom be divided against itself, that kingdom cannot stand."class="views-field-title"> Notice, however, that he goes on to use the terms "city" and "house" in this verse.
 The feeling is that "kingdom" isn't quite the right term.

 In the end, Christ seems to suggest that that the enemy's domain is better described as a "house" than a kingdom.
 After all, the next title he uses "Beelzebub" is a pun on "Lord of the house."
-And in Mat 12:29, as part of the same conversation, he discusses entering a "strong man's house" and binding him.
+And in Matthew 12:29, as part of the same conversation, he discusses entering a "strong man's house" and binding him.
 This again is in the context of explaining how Christ casts out "demons."
 If we accept that "personal demons" are modes of thinking that lock people into their own personal destruction, it is a short step to considering them living ideas that travel from person to person, In other words, "flyers", Christ's word for "birds".
 The Hebrew meaning of "Beelzebub" is "Lord of the Flyers".

 Another "realm" is a human society.
 Christ uses the Greek term kosmos to describe human society, especially the institutions of human order, that is, the powers-that-be.
 The "prince of the world" may describe the enemy, but probably more precisely describes earthly powers.